top of page

 IMG_20220603_154749_Bokeh.jpg

-As part of her practice, Emily is also passionate about community, social and outreach projects.
-Her first major placement was as a student facilitator with Turtle Key Song (2018): a Turtle Key Arts project that brings music, songwriting, movement and singing to people with dementia and their companions/carers.
+As part of her practice, Emily is passionate about community, education, and outreach projects.
+She is Lead Composition Tutor & Coordinator at Centre for Young Musicians (part of Guildhall Young Artists), and a composer on Music in the Round's WeCompose programme (an initiative bringing composition to KS3-KS4 students across the UK).
+Her first major placement was as a student facilitator with Turtle Key Song in 2018: a Turtle Key Arts project that brings music, songwriting, movement and singing to people with dementia and their companions/carers.
 During her MA, Emily took part in Creative Minds in Song: a social project where composers create new songs using the words of those with lived experience of mental illness.
 Emily's song (küçük aslan), incorporating fragments of Turkish language and music, was premiered at the St Marylebone Festival in July 2021.

 Emily completed her MA in Opera Making and Writing with Distinction at the Guildhall School of Music and Drama, receiving generous support from the Thompson Educational Trust.
 Prior to this, she graduated from Cambridge University with an MPhil in Composition, and from Oxford University with a BA (Hons) in Music.
 Emily is a previous winner of the Royal Opera House Fanfare Competition; her fanfare was recorded under the baton of Antonio Pappano, and played as a warning gong at the Royal Opera House for a year.